rust-lang/rfcs/text/3537-msrv-resolver.md

 - Re-validation costs for updating core parts of the image for an embedded Linux developers can be high, keeping them on older versions
 - Updates can be slow within tightly controlled environments (airgaps, paperwork, etc)
 - Qualifying Rust toolchains takes time and money, see [Ferrocene](https://ferrous-systems.com/ferrocene/)
-- Build on or for systems that are no longer supported by rustc (e.g. old glibc, AndroidNDK, etc)
+- Built on or for systems that are no longer supported by rustc (e.g. old glibc, AndroidNDK, etc)
 - Library and tool maintainers catering to the above use cases

 The MSRV may extend back only a couple releases or to a year+ and